cristmasbox/Zugversuch_arduino/README.md

 ## Usage
 > [!NOTE]
-> I will add english comments and a circuit to soon
+> I will add english comments and a circuit too

 ## Version Catalog
 ### 1.5.0